stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    Hint: Remember `Control.Applicative.Const`.

-3. To get some routine, implement `Traversable'` for `List1`, `Either e`, and Maybe`.
+3. To gain some routine, implement `Traversable'` for `List1`, `Either e`, and Maybe`.

 4. Implement `Traversable` for `List01 ne`: